jonathanlo411/esp32-playground/README.md

 3. Run `git push origin vX.Y.Z`

 ## License
-This project is licensed under the GNU General Public License.
+This project is licensed under the MIT License.
 See `LICENSE` for more information.